Effective Date: September 13, 2014

 (10) Ensure that duties and responsibilities for keeping accountable records and for physical custody of inventories and systems thereto be segregated, to the extent possible, in order to minimize opportunities for unauthorized, fraudulent acts and to support internal controls.

-(11) Ensure compliance with governing policies as to the acquisition, storage, control, and distribution of hazardous materials in accordance with NPR 4300.1A, 1.5.10.
+(11) Ensure compliance with policies governing acquisition, storage, control, and distribution of hazardous materials in accordance with NPR 4300.1 - 1.5.1.m & 220.127.116.11 & 18.104.22.168.1 and 29 CFR 1910 and NPR 4100.1 3.1.4.

-g.
-All NASA activities utilizing Government accountable supplies shall participate and comply in the preparation, maintenance, and maximum utilization of the Federal Catalog System (FCS) in accordance with 10 U.S.C.
-Chapter 145, Cataloging and Standardization.
-These requirements shall also be incorporated in all onsite contracts utilizing Government accountable supplies.
-All items in NASA's supply management systems must be uniformly identified, described, classified, numbered, and published.
-Program and standby stocks, unique to each Center, may be cataloged locally in accordance with the FCS format and not reported to the FCS.
+(2) All items in NASA's supply management systems shall be uniformly identified, described, classified, numbered, and published.
+Program and standby stocks, unique to each Center, may be cataloged locally in accordance with the FCS format but not reported to the FCS.

 b.
-When the provisions of this policy conflict with the Federal Acquisition Regulation (FAR) Part 45, or NASA FAR Supplement (NFS) Part 1845, or international agreements and procedures governing materials in foreign countries, the provisions of the latter shall govern.
+When the provisions of this policy conflict with NASA contracts regulated by the Federal Acquisition Regulation (FAR) Part 45, or NASA FAR Supplement (NFS) Part 1845, or international agreements and procedures governing materials in foreign countries, the provisions of the latter shall govern.

 a.
-10 U.S.C.
-Chapter 145, Cataloging and Standardization, 10 U.S.C.
-2451-2458 (Department of Defense).
+Cataloging and Standardization, 10 U.S.C.
+Chapter 145.

-h.
-NPR 4300.xx, Personal Property Disposal Manual.
+f.
+NPR 4300.1, NASA Personal Property Disposal Procedural Requirements.

 a.
-The Assistant Administrator for the Office of Infrastructure is responsible for establishing supply support and material management policies and guidance in addition to assessing the effectiveness of implementation.
+The Assistant Administrator for the Office of Strategic Infrastructure is responsible for establishing supply support and material management policies and guidance in addition to assessing the effectiveness of implementation.

 (1) Appoint a Supply and Equipment Management Officer (SEMO).